Nhungvoooo/nhung/content/pages/publications.md

           professionals to share insights and advancements in the field of business.
 This year's conference aims to foster collaboration and innovation across various disciplines within business studies.

+          The adoption of smart contracts based on blockchain technology represents a transformative shift in how agreements are executed and enforced across various industries.
+Smart contracts are self-executing contracts with the terms of the agreement directly written into code.
+          This innovation enhances transparency, security, and efficiency in transactions.
         image:
           type: ImageBlock
           url: /images/Screenshot 2024-10-06 at 12.59.36.png